jpmason64/share-clipboard/README.md

 With the help of [Share Clipboard](http://langui.net/share-clipboard/ "Share Clipboard") apps, you can even share the clipboard text with iOS devices.

+This is a fork of the original Github page.
+While this may still work with iOS devices, it is not guaranteed.
+This fork simply fixes a deprecation error found in the code.

 How to Use
 ----------